 Yes, the condition that blights many of the UK’s population can affect dogs also, particularly Pugs and therefore your Jug may be at risk.
 Jugs are very food driven and sometimes they struggle to stop eating if there’s always food available.
 Obesity, however, is easily prevented and cured by plenty of exercise and a restricted diet.

 Jugs are meant carry a bit of extra weight so be careful not to confuse its normal state with obesity.
-Regular exercise and good food is an easy prevention.
+Regular exercise and good food (wet and dry) is an easy prevention.

 Jug Life Expectancy